solfridhj/rule-engine/README.md

 Created in Azure.

 1. Manual: Create a new subscription
-2. Manual: Create the Azure Function in the consumption tier - could be automated
+2. Manual: Create the Azure Function in the consumption tier - could and should be automated
+3. Automatic: Commits to main builds and deploys code to the Azure function

 In the GitHub actions pipeline, a secret has to be added so we can login to deploy the function: